-This type of account pays a fixed interest rate for a set period of time.
+This type of account pays a fixed or variable interest rate for a set period of time depending on the type of CD you choose.
 The interest rate for a CD can vary by the amount of the deposit or the length of the term, typically between three months and five years.
 If you withdraw your funds before the maturity date, you may encounter a penalty.

 How can you open a certificate of deposit?

 Unlike a savings account, you can’t continually add money to a CD.
-With this account, you typically make a one-time deposit when you open a CD and keep it in there until the term ends.
-You can make this one-time deposit by linking another bank account and transferring money, mailing a check or depositing a check or cash in person at a branch.
+With this account, you typically make a one-time deposit when you open a certificate of deposit and keep it in there until the term ends.
+You can generally make this one-time deposit by linking another bank account and transferring money, mailing a check or depositing a check or cash in person at a branch.